All Articles

 1. Operating expenses: These include salaries, rent, utilities, and supplies.
 Operating expenses must be managed carefully to prevent negative cash flows.

 3. Debt Repayments: Most cash outflows are due to debt payments, such as interest and principal.
-Managing debt effectively is crucial to minimizing a negative cash flow.
+Managing debt effectively is crucial to minimising a negative cash flow.

 4. Investment Purchases: Businesses invest in other companies or financial instruments, which requires cash expenditure, resulting in cash outflows.